Front Row (L to R): Jerry Latherow, Larry Wherley, Mike Prina, Tony Fritzel, Sam Chaney, Gary Bultemeir,

 The baseball program at Carl Sandburg College has never won an NJCAA Championship or always had more wins than losses, but the program has always displayed a will to win, put teams that played quality baseball on the field, and put wonderful memories in the minds of its student-athletes.

-Former CSC baseball players Gale Murk and Tony Fritzel were interviewed for the above by Matthew Wheaton in May 2006.
+Former Sandburg baseball players Gale Murk and Tony Fritzel were interviewed for the above by Matthew Wheaton in May 2006.